Oooooohhhh… where to start? How to end?!

 And how on earth does she to have four children aged 5-9?
 That’s four kids in four years!

 I don’t know Katrina’s children, are they outdoors or indoors kids, or a mixture of both?.

 Anyway I’ve done the Top Five that my kids would love, then added in a few alternatives just in case.

 Our Top Five Things To Do In Sydney With Kids

 Take the Ferry to Manly

 Walk along the Corso to the ocean beach, play around the rocks at the south end, then follow the walkway south to Shelly Beach.
-Let the kids have a play, enjoy a picnic in the shade or buy some snacks from the Sandbar.
-Or go mad and have a much posher meal at Le Kiosk.
+Let the kids have a play, enjoy a picnic in the shade or buy some snacks from the kiosk.
+Then enjoy a snorkel and don’t forget to wave to the fishies.
 Check out a map here.